 Making arrangements for your marriage ceremony

-It is important to make early arrangements for the date and time of your marriage.
-If you are having a religious ceremony, contact the Officiant who is to take the service before completing the Marriage Notice form.
+If you are having a religious ceremony, contact the officiant taking the service before completing the Marriage Notice form.

 If you're planning to have a civil ceremony you should make advance arrangements with the registrar.